Technology

 Proof of Origin

-Genesis 300 nodes and compatible hardware generate ECDSA-signed environmental observations at the source.
-ATECC608B secure enclave, EEPROM-provisioned Device DID, signing key burned in at manufacture.
-Every reading binds device identity, timestamp, geospatial context, calibration state, and a monotonic counter into a single cryptographic digest before it leaves the silicon.
+Field-deployed sensor nodes generate cryptographically signed environmental observations at the source.
+A tamper-resistant signing element holds the device's signing key, provisioned at manufacture and non-exportable from the silicon.
+Every reading binds device identity, timestamp, geospatial context, calibration state, and a monotonic counter into a single cryptographic digest before it leaves the device.

 02